GHC Faculty and Staff

 Greg is founder of a non-profit organization, the Community Criminal Justice Foundation, Inc. (CCJF), that provides annual scholarships to those seeking a degree in criminal justice and an annual lunch for criminal justice personnel throughout Northwest Georgia.
-As an entrepreneur, Greg enjoys developing historical properties by bringing new life to old structures and on occasion developing and building new structures, commissioning paintings that accurately represent historical times and places and engaging in opportunities that create positive social change.
+As an entrepreneur, Greg has developed properties in Rome, GA, Panama City Beach, FL, St Simons Island, GA and on the Toccoa River in Blue Ridge, GA.

 Greg is a Veteran of Operation Desert Shield and Desert Storm, serving in the Georgia Army National Guard (48th Brigade) and the United States Army (24th Infantry Division) as a Tanker and Physical Training Instructor.

-Greg is a recipient of the eMajor/eHero Award (2020), Rome Downtown Development Authority-Williams S. Frick’s Service Award (2016); Community Criminal Justice Foundation Leadership Award (2015); Georgia Highlands College Shining Star Award (2013); Heart of the Community Award (2012); Jacksonville State University Criminal Justice Alumni of the Year Award (2012); graduate of Leadership Georgia (2009); Better Business Bureau Torch Award Recipient of Ethics in Business (2008); Greater Rome Chamber of Commerce Small Business of the Year (2008); graduate of Leadership Rome (2000) and Rotary International Paul Harris Fellow, to name a few.
+Greg is the recipient of the GHC Excellence for Online Teaching Award (2021); eMajor/eHero Award (2020), Rome Downtown Development Authority-Williams S. Frick’s Service Award (2016); Community Criminal Justice Foundation Leadership Award (2015); Georgia Highlands College Shining Star Award (2013); Heart of the Community Award (2012); Jacksonville State University Criminal Justice Alumni of the Year Award (2012); graduate of Leadership Georgia (2009); Better Business Bureau Torch Award Recipient of Ethics in Business (2008); Greater Rome Chamber of Commerce Small Business of the Year (2008); graduate of Leadership Rome (2000) and Rotary International Paul Harris Fellow, to name a few.

 Greg and his wife (Shani) are raising three boys, one cat and a dog.
-Much of his free time is spent with his family enjoying the outdoors and fly fishing.
+Much of his free time is spent with his family watching football, hiking, kayaking and fly fishing.

 Leslie Terrell-Payne, M.Ed.